the-t-in-rtf/fluid-couchdb-test-harness/docs/test-fixtures.md

 ## `gpii.test.couchdb.testEnvironment`

-The test environment provided by this package, which configured [the harness provided by this package](./harness.md) for use in Fluid IoC Tests.
+The CouchDB test environment provided by this package, which configures [the harness provided by this package](./harness.md) for use in Fluid IoC Tests.

 ### Component Options